vortexmakes/RKH/doc/readme.txt

 		directory.

 \li (3) The "my.h" header file contains the definitions of objet
-		structures (state-machine, states, and pseudostates) and
-		other facilities shared among the components of the application.
+		structures (state machine, states, and pseudostates) and other facilities shared among the components of the application.

 \li (4) This header file defines the actions to be executed.

-\li (5) The "my" state-machine maintains its own data in the structure
+\li (5) The "my" state machine maintains its own data in the structure
 		MYDATA_T, which is defined in the "my.h" header file.

 \n
-\subsection rep_def Defining the state-machine
+\subsection rep_def Defining the state machine

-The following listing shows the "my.h" header file, which illustatres some important aspects of implementing state-machines with RKH.
+The following listing shows the "my.h" header file, which illustatres some important aspects of implementing state machines with RKH.

 \code
 #ifndef __MY_H__